dhanikanovlisa/storyku/README.md

-# Project Name
+# Storyku

-A brief description of your project, summarizing its purpose and functionality.

 ## <a name="introduction"></a> Introduction :

-This project is designed to manage stories and their chapters.
-It includes both client-side and server-side functionalities, allowing users to create, edit, and manage stories as well as chapters associated with those stories.
+This project reflects on storing stories and chapters.
+Unfortunately, I didn't use my time enough to create the front-end.
+So enjoy this half broken app because you cant really access it from the client side.
+The server side works fine tho.

 ## Table of Contents